cajones/grunt-requirejs-bundle/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.0.8 - Fixed a bug that added the module name to require() calls
 * 0.0.7 - Added support for requireCall option
 * 0.0.6 - expand the full package name
 * 0.0.5